Research

 D. Seidel et al. (>100 authors), Science Translational Medicine 5:209ra153 (2013)

-Resistant clones emerging in a population of PC-9 cells after 3 weeks of treatment with the EGFR-inhibitor erlotinib.
-In [1] we characterize and target the different resistance mechanisms found in a population corresponding in size to a tumour of 1cm diameter.
+Resistant clones emerging in a population of PC-9 cells after 3 weeks of treatment with the EGFR inhibitor erlotinib.
+In [1], we characterize and target the different resistance mechanisms found in a population corresponding in size to a tumor with a 1 cm diameter.

 Stochastic dynamics of gene expression

 Gene transcription takes place out of equilibrium, with the rate of expression of a gene constantly changing due to the presence or absence of specific proteins called transcription factors.
 Random fluctuations of molecular concentrations can have large effects on cells, such as transitions between metastable states.
-In a collaboration with experimentalists of the Veening lab (Groningen), we have pinpointed the fluctuation causing the transition to the induced state of the paradigmatic lactose-uptake pathway in E. coli and developed a statistical theory of this transition [1].
-Past work was on out-of-equilibrium properties of gene expression [2], the determination of regulatory interactions between genes from gene expression time series [3], and fluctuations in the dynamics of non-coding RNA [4].
+In a collaboration with experimentalists of the Veening lab (EPFL Lausanne), we have pinpointed the fluctuation causing the transitions between meta-stable states of the paradigmatic lactose-uptake pathway in E. coli and developed a statistical theory of these transitions [1,2].
+Past work was on out-of-equilibrium properties of gene expression [3], the determination of regulatory interactions between genes from gene expression time series [4], and fluctuations in the dynamics of non-coding RNA [5].

 [2] What makes the lac-pathway switch: identifying the fluctuations that trigger phenotype switching in gene regulatory systems